 The entire time period of the Great Migration has been divided into smaller chronological chunks, within which range of years the sketches are published in alphabetic order.
 The first series of volumes covered the immigrants who arrived in the years from 1620 through 1633.
 The three volumes of this first series, The Great Migration Begins: Immigrants to New England, 1620–1633, published in 1995, contained more than nine hundred sketches.
 (Although these three volumes cover two-thirds of the time period under investigation, they only contain about one-sixth of the total number of immigrants.
 Beginning in 1634 and running until the end of that decade the annual rate of migration became much higher.)

-In 1990 the Great Migration Study Project commenced publication of the quarterly Great Migration Newsletter, which in 2012 is in its 21st volume.
+In 1990 the Great Migration Study Project commenced publication of the quarterly Great Migration Newsletter, which ran for 25 volumes, ceasing publication at the end of 2016.
 Each issue of the Newsletter includes as its centerpiece a lengthy Focus article, which examines closely one of the early New England towns or an important set of early records.
 The Newsletter also includes shorter articles, editorial commentary and a Recent Literature section, which surveys current monographic and periodical literature relating to the Great Migration and its immigrants.
+All 100 issues, with a comprehensive index, are available for purchase as a single volume.

 Robert Charles Anderson, FASG